ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ```

 It might also be necessary to hide certain fields in the UI.
 For example, the `RatingUUID` in this example
-is not useful to any user and should therefore been hidden.
+is not useful to any user and should therefore be hidden.
 Hiding a field can be achieved by using the `@UI.hidden: true` annotation.

 The listing below shows possible annotations for the fields of the `Z_C_Rating_ReadOnly` view.